Skip to main content

 1. In Semgrep AppSec Platform, go to your organization's Settings page.

-To triage a finding in GitHub:
+To triage a finding:

 Reduce the number of false positive findings